mattwilkinsonn/operatingsystems/a2/README.md

 Once the threads are finished, adds the numbers together (and checks for a second carry), and then prints the result.

+Can run the precompiled adder file or compile it from the adder.c file.
+If compiling, use the -lpthread flag to add the pthreads library.

 ## Java version

 Basically the same logic as the C version, parsing in the main() function, and then creates the threads and adds in the adder() function, which runs the AddThread class in each thread.
 A lot less complicated as parsing in Java is easier, and I can just pass variables to the thread instead of having to pass a struct.

 Uses global arrays for units and carries (the ones that the threads put their results into) because you can't pass references in Java.

+The actual java file is located in the src folder.